josedelapazjr/websocket-python-tornado/README.md

-# This is a sample websocket using tornado in python
+# This is a sample websocket app using tornado in python

 1. Run the server: